rogerhung1006/Naive_Bayes_Classifier/README.md

 Naive Bayes is a generative model that makes 1.) the bag of words assumption (position doesn’t matter) and 2.) the conditional independence assumption (words are conditionally independent of each other given the class).

 ## Analysis and improvement
 At first, I tried to use the top 100 features with highest information gain; however, the result turned out to be quite disappointing.
-Both the F1 score and accuracy were quite low, and the recall wasn't ideal either (as shown in the following graph).
+Both the F1 score and accuracy were quite low, and the precision wasn't ideal either (as shown in the following graph).

 ![Screen Shot 2020-03-08 at 12 28 23 AM](https://user-images.githubusercontent.com/60050802/76157216-db30dd00-60d3-11ea-9fd1-e55d11a07d51.png)